 - Complete the online form.
 Each deworming entry only takes 2-3 minutes to complete.

-- For larger amounts of data (e.g., reporting for 15+ areas), use the batch submission spreadsheet.
+- For larger amounts of data (e.g., recommended for reporting of deworming in 15 or more geographic areas), a formatted batch submission spreadsheet is available to help expedite submission.
 If submitting data for many areas, consider using this designated spreadsheet.
-Detailed instructions are avaiable in this spreadsheet to help properly format your data.
+Detailed instructions are available in this spreadsheet to help properly format your data.

 If needed, CWW can also help format your existing reports or data sets.